digitalocean/navigators-guide/book/02-scale/ch04-ha.md

 mv terraform.tfvars.sample terraform.tfvars
 ```

-This configuration does not require a TLS certificate.
-The DigitalOcean Load Balancer feature has an integration with Let's Encrypt, which provides certificates at no cost.
-That requires a domain name registered and added to your DigitalOcean account.
+This configuration does not require a TLS certificate, but one can be added to the DigitalOcean Load Balancer.
+The DigitalOcean Load Balancer feature also has an integration with Let's Encrypt, which provides certificates at no cost.
+The Lets Encrypt requires a domain name registered and added to your DigitalOcean account.

 Next, prepare and execute the Terraform deployment.
 First, parse the plan files and modules using `terraform init`.
 Optionally, you can run `terraform plan` to see what will happen when you run the actual script.
 When you're ready, run `terraform apply` to execute the create requests via the DigitalOcean API.